 Year Model of Your Jeep

 Well, every Jeep, like most car models, is built for a specific application and each has its own strengths and weaknesses.
 So what might be a relatively straightforward fit for one model will require some minor or even major modifications on another.

 The Wrangler JK is produced stock with various tire sizes depending on the model Wrangler you buy Rubicon, Sahara, Sport, etc. The stock tire sizes are 255/75R17 (32″x10″), 225/75R16 (29″x9″), and 255/70R18 (32″x10″).
 When it comes to the Rubicon, which was built for heavy-duty off-road applications in stock form, will easily be able to accommodate a bigger tire without much modification since the suspension setup is already primed for off-road use.
 In this case, we are referring to the JK specifically.

 Wheel Clearance for 35” Tires

-If your intention is to run heavy off-road trails which will require maximum suspension articulation, then the 33” tire on a stock suspension will work much better.
+If you intend to run heavy off-road trails which will require maximum suspension articulation, then the 33” tire on a stock suspension will work much better.
 It’s still recommended to upgrade your suspension first to accommodate the bigger wheels and allow for maximum flex over big obstacles.

 Hence, an upgraded suspension will allow you to not only increase your load-carrying capabilities for Overlanding but also stiffen up the ride for better off-road stability.